 In April 2017, Jeffrey Paul Davis was officially sanctioned by FINRA.
 The findings in this matter state that he over-concentrated the accounts of multiple customers in illiquid non-traded REITs.
 According to FINRA’s findings, this over-concentration was incredibly unsuitable given the customers’ investment objectives, liquidity needs, risk tolerances, and financial situations.
 Due to his alleged actions, he was fined $5,000 and suspended from acting as a securities broker in any fashion for a period of one month.

-Non-traded REITs, also known as Real Estate Investment Trusts, are privately traded securities that are not registered with the Securities and Exchange Commission.
-They also are not traded on any public securities exchanges.
-Because of this, there is a distinct oversight that occurs when dealing with these products.
-Many securities brokers, like Jeffrey Paul Davis, use this lack of over-sight to their advantage when pitching these products to unsuspecting customers.
-They can misrepresent non-traded REITs as safe and liquid, when nothing could be further from the truth.
+Non-traded REITs, also known as real estate investment trusts, are privately traded securities not sold on any public securities exchanges.
+Because of this, there is a distinct lack of oversight for these products.
+Many less than scrupulous securities brokers use this lack of over-sight to their advantage when pitching these products to unsuspecting customers.
+This is because it allows them to misrepresent non-traded REITs as safe, liquid, and consistently lucrative–when nothing could be further from the truth.

 Oakes & Fosher Can Help